 Foraminal Narrowing Treatment

 Neural foraminal narrowing or foraminal stenosis arises when the vertebral foramen, which is the opening in the vertebra through which spinal nerves pass, becomes narrowed.
-The narrowing can result from many causes, including degenerative disc disease or a buildup of debris in the foramen over time.
+This can result from many foraminal narrowing causes, including degenerative disc disease or a buildup of debris in the foramen over time.

 This condition can present at any level of the spine but is most common in the lumbar or cervical area.
 As the foramen narrows, it results in nerve compression, leading to uncomfortable and painful symptoms.